CyanogenMod/android_device_htc_evita/README.md

 Video Camera<br>
 <br>
 Things of note:<br>
-You WILL receive a SIM PIN message on bootup.
+(Fixed - not merged yet) - You WILL receive a SIM PIN message on bootup.
 Just choose Dismiss.
 Will be fixed at a later time.<br>
-Video sometimes has a blue tint<br>